 Burch Field Research Seminars offer undergraduate students the opportunity to combine traditional course work with hands-on learning experiences that showcase the relationship between faculty research and undergraduate teaching.

 Seminars are held in changing locations, domestically and around the world.
 Burch Field Research Seminars can range from a 3-credit course for 3 weeks to a semester-length program for 12-15 credits.
-Recent seminars have explored the microbiology of infectious diseases and related discoveries in London, genocide and human rights law in Rwanda, and the renewable energy revolution taking place in Germany and Spain.
+Recent seminars have explored the microbiology of infectious diseases and related discoveries in London, genocide and human rights law in Rwanda, and the renewable energy revolution taking place in Germany, Spain.
+China, and Korea.

 Guidelines for Burch Faculty Proposals

 Proposals generally offer a balance of academic and experiential components.
 Outline the proposed program, including what courses will be offered and a description of how students will engage in hands-on learning.
 Some proven hands-on learning experiences include:

 - Internships: Students work with businesses, non-governmental organizations, or governmental agencies.